How to Treat Lice

 How to Section the Hair:

-3. After each pass, wipe the comb on a paper towel or rinse it in the soapy water.
+4. After each pass, wipe the comb on a paper towel or rinse it in water to remove the nits

-4. Repeat multiple times per section, ensuring all lice and eggs are removed.
+5. Repeat until all lice and eggs are removed

 • Wash and dry all pillowcases, sheets, towels, and any clothing items that treated family members have used in the last 24 hours.

-• PLEASE NOTE: Studies show that it is extremely rare for lice to be on carpets, furniture, brushes, stuffed toys, or combs.
-That said if it gives you peace of mind, you can vacuum and/or use a sticky lint roller on any soft surfaces.
+• PLEASE NOTE: studies show that it is extremely rare for lice to be alive in carpets, furniture, stuffed animals, pillows or mattresses.
+That said, if it gives you peace of mind, you can vacuum and/or swipe with a sticky roller on soft surfaces.

-• There is no need to use any bug bombs or furniture sprays that claim to kill lice.
-They are not necessary and may be toxic and ineffective.
+• There is no need to use bug bombs or furniture sprays that claim to kill lice.
+They are ineffective.

 Follow-Up Checks and Continued Combing